 Kelty tents offer exceptional quality at an affordable price.
-The Grand Mesa 2 has just had an awesome update for 2020 and now includes quick corners that keep poles in place during setup, an EZ-Zip vestibule with fully taped seams and a shark mouth carry bag for easy pack up.
+The Grand Mesa 2 had an awesome update in 2020 and now includes quick corners that keep poles in place during setup, an EZ-Zip vestibule with fully taped seams and a shark mouth carry bag for easy pack up.

 With decently vertical sides and a length of 88” (7.3 feet), the 2-person Grand Mesa provides ample interior space for 1-person and a dog to sleep and relax comfortably.
 While the vestibule isn’t one of the largest, there’s still enough space to store a backpack and your shoes.

 Kelty tents offer unrivalled quality for their price, and the materials used to construct the Grand Mesa 2 demonstrate this.